smoothjazzuser/NLP_trend_stocks/README.md

     2) Ask for Quandle Nasdaq API key (student + some other account are free)

     3) Ask for Kagle username and API key.
 Type in username + space + API key.
 Don't include quotation marks or extra spaces.
 It will be space deliminated and split at spaces.
+On future runs, it will only ask for the password to decrypt the API keys.

     4) It will then download the data, preprocess it into a more space efficient format, and do tokenization on the text corpi using fasttext.